 No, Los Angeles.
 So, I have a lot of different artistic influences.
 She would take me to the museum when I was very small too.
 When I look at flamenco I see more things than someone, for example, that is from Jerez.
 Of course, I don’t have the rhythmic versatility and wisdom of the tradition, of the singing tradition, for example.
 I don’t know as much as people from Jerez or Sevilla know.
 But I see different things, so my style is made of these influences and also I like to describe it as free, as a style that is basically creating itself and transforming itself all the time.
 Right now I’m so far away from the Saura movie.
 I mean I can’t recognize myself, but I’m also very far away from what I did last year.
 So I’m always changing, it’s a style in transition.
 It’s always changing and it’s always trying to go beyond.
 As I told you before, to always go beyond what is here, beyond what is obvious right now, even beyond myself.

-For future excerpts of this interview and others, click Follow at bottom left to follow the blog and receive email updates.
+For future excerpts of this interview and others, enter your email and click Follow at bottom left to follow the blog and receive updates.